vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 **Advanced Imaging Internship**, *Advanced Imaging & Intelligence Group, Intuitive*
 - Designed and implemented multiple imaging stages in Matlab and CUDA, to enhance the existing pipeline by highlighting procedure-specific features for **3** surgical procedures, enabling faster procedure completion.
-- Wrote MATLAB library to integrate a proprietary inhouse CUDA framework with their legacy MATLAB imaging pipelines to achieve near real-time performance.
-The integration also enables uniformity and code re-use.
+- Wrote MATLAB library to integrate proprietary inhouse CUDA framework with legacy MATLAB imaging pipelines to achieve near real-time performance.
 - Assessed the robustness of a prototype imaging stage.
 Wrote scripts for automated and rigorous testing to identify weaknesses, document associated metrics, all to provide actionable feedback.
+- Initiated and produced documentation for in-house High Performance Computing library to enable company-wide adoption.

 <!-- =============================== -->